 Although fake reviews from distributors are common, it’s very hard to hide the real reviews from unsatisfied customers, so I always check Amazon and other retailers to see what people are saying.

 There were actually very few negative reviews of the drink and skin products.
-Most of the complaints were about price, and the taste of the drinks.
+Most of the complaints were about the price and the taste of the drinks.
 A few complaints, and perhaps the most relevant ones, is that this the drink and skin products are marketed as “natural” but they contain a lot of unnatural ingredients.

 Some people find that they don't see the expected benefits, but that response was surprisingly uncommon.
 There were also many particularly positive reviews for